 Attractions and Sights Included in Your Stockholm Pass

-Top attractions in Stockholm are included (The Vasa Museum, the outdoor museum & park of Skansen, The Royal Palace, entry to the Gröna Lund amusement park, the Nobel Museum, Fotografiska – Museum Of Photography – and Skyview for a good sight of the city from above).
+Top attractions in Stockholm are included (The Vasa Museum, The Royal Palace, entry to the Gröna Lund amusement park, the Nobel Museum, Fotografiska – Museum Of Photography – and Skyview for a good sight of the city from above).
 You can check all attractions included here.
-By the way, visits to Stockholm’s City Hall are not included.

 Another interesting thing for you who love being on the water is all the great boat sightseeing tours offered which were not covered by the previous Stockholm card.
 Among them you’ll find the successful “Stockholm Under the Bridges” or “Round tour in Djurgården” which will take you around the greenest oasis-island in the capital of Sweden.
 Make sure to come back and stroll along the island best natural sights like Rosendalsträdgård (an amazing ecofriendly hub which is a garden, a park and a cafeteria in the best Swedish design).